arthepsy/kb/os.freebsd.md

   * Verify configuration:

-    This section relies that custom kernel is configured in `/etc/make.conf` as...
+    This section relies that custom kernel is configured in `/etc/make.conf` as ...
     ```
     KERNCONF=MY-KERNEL
     INSTKERNNAME=my-kernel
     ```

-    ... and respective `/boot/loader.conf.local` as...
+    ... and respective `/boot/loader.conf.local` as ...

     ```
     kernel="my-kernel"